-We accept a limited number of students per cohort.
-We evaluate applicants to UX Academy based on the following prerequisites:
+We accept a limited number of students per cohort of UX Academy, and evaluate applicants based on the following prerequisites:

-You may apply to waive the Design 101 course requirement if you have both of the following:
+You may skip Design 101 if you have both of the following:

-- An online portfolio containing wireframes and hi-res images of landing pages or digital applications
+- An online portfolio containing wireframes and hi-res images of responsive landing pages or digital applications

 - Previous experience in Web Design, Graphic Design, UX Design, UI Design or Product Design